College Betting Rules By State

 Maine

 Maine bettors can bet on college sports, just not on in-state schools.
-That includes Maine teams in tournaments.
-And don’t expect a side of college player props with your lobster roll, either.
-Maine is a no-college-props state.
+That includes Maine teams in tournaments, regardless of where that tournament is being played.

 Maryland